skmp/reicast.com/_posts/2019-05-30-lets-create-a-healthy-community.md

 Dear Internet,

-To make things abundantly clear, I have only used my CLA powers to re-license Reicast's source code so far only to flyinghead**, a libretro dev, and I am not secretly sharing code with inolen.
+To make things abundantly clear, I have used my CLA powers only once, last weekend, to re-license Reicast's source code to flyinghead**, a libretro dev, in a futile attempt to de-escalate this after he forked reicast.
+I am not secretly sharing code with inolen.

 Reicast is open source, any code posted there can be seen by anyone.
 There's no need for me to do that.